CookieJarApps/VideoDL/README.md

 # SmartCookieWeb-ytdl

-Video downloading plugin for SmartCookieWeb.
-Support SmartCookieWeb v13.0+.
+Download videos from 100+ sites using youtubedl and watch YouTube ad-free with SmartCookieWeb.
+Supports SmartCookieWeb v13.0+.